Amortized Bayesian Workflow: Experiment details

 \paragraph{Summary network.} For Bernoulli GLM, the 10-dimensional sufficient summary statistic for each dataset can be computed as $Vy^\top$ where $y = [y_1, \cdots, y_{100}]$ and $V = [v_1, \cdots, v_{100}]$.
 We therefore use this summary statistic for amortized training directly without relying on a separate summary neural network.

-\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-BernoulliGLM} indicate that the neural network training has successfully converged to an acceptable posterior approximator within the scope of the training set.
+\paragraph{Training-phase diagnostics.} The closed-world diagnostics (parameter recovery and simulation-based calibration checking) in \autoref{app:fig:training_diagnostics-BernoulliGLM} indicate that the neural network training has successfully converged to an acceptable posterior estimator within the scope of the training set.

 \paragraph{Test datasets.} We generate $K=\num{10000}$ in-distribution test datasets by sampling parameters from the model prior and simulating corresponding observations $\{y_i\}_{i=1}^{100}$ from the Bernoulli distribution.